akashgiricse/django-for-newborn-babies/README.md

 <a name="contribute"></a>
-## Contribution guideline
+## Contribution
 Any kind of contribution to make this guide better is most welcome.
-If you want to contribute, please follow this guideline.
+If you want to contribute, please follow this guideline.<br>
+Want to say thank you?
+Give a :star: <br>
+Crafted with :heart: by [Akash Giri](https://akashgiricse.github.io/)